simpolism/chart2txt/README.md

 # chart2txt

 An **automated text-based astrological pattern detection utility** designed primarily for LLM consumption with secondary human readability.
-This TypeScript library converts complex astrological chart data into structured, standardized text reports.
+This TypeScript library converts complex astrological chart data into structured, standardized text reports or raw JSON data.

 [![npm version](https://badge.fury.io/js/chart2txt.svg)](https://badge.fury.io/js/chart2txt)

 ## Purpose & Design Philosophy

-chart2txt is designed as an **automated pattern detection engine** that transforms astrological chart data into consistent, structured text format.
-The primary goal is **LLM consumption** - enabling AI systems to process astrological information efficiently.
-Human readability is a secondary consideration.
+chart2txt is designed as an **automated pattern detection engine** that transforms astrological chart data into consistent, structured formats.
+A primary goal is to provide a clear separation between the analysis engine (which produces a structured `AstrologicalReport` object) and the text formatter.
+This allows developers to either use the raw JSON for their own applications or generate an LLM-readable (and human-readable) text report.

 ## Features

-### Core Functionality
-- **Single Chart Analysis**: Natal and event chart processing
+- **Single & Multi-Chart Analysis**: Natal, event, synastry, and transit chart processing.
-- **Multi-Chart Analysis**: Synastry (relationship compatibility) between charts
-- **Transit Analysis**: Current planetary positions overlaid on natal charts
-- **Comprehensive Aspect Detection**: Including traditional aspects plus quincunx (150°)
+- **Comprehensive Aspect Detection**: Including all major and minor aspects.
-- **Advanced Aspect Patterns**: T-Square, Grand Trine, Yod, Stellium detection
+- **Advanced Aspect Patterns**: T-Square, Grand Trine, Yod, Stellium, Kite, and more.
-- **Hierarchical Orb System**: Planet-specific, context-aware orb calculations
+- **Hierarchical Orb System**: Planet-specific, context-aware orb calculations with presets.
-- **House System Support**: Multiple house systems with degree precision
-- **Sign Distributions**: Element, modality, and polarity analysis
+- **Sign Distributions**: Element, modality, and polarity analysis.

-### Advanced Configuration
-- **Flexible Orb Configuration**: Per-planet, per-aspect, and contextual orb rules
-- **Aspect Classification**: Major, Minor, and Esoteric aspect categories
-- **Planet Categorization**: Luminaries, Personal, Social, Outer, Angles
-- **Context-Aware Orbs**: Different orb tolerances for natal, synastry, transit, and composite charts
-- **Built-in Presets**: Traditional, Modern, Tight, and Wide orb configurations
+- **Dual Output**: Generate either a structured JSON `AstrologicalReport` or a formatted text string.

 ## Installation